jrheard/blog/_drafts/procedural-dungeon-generation-cellular-automata.md

 The snippet above runs our code on a little `40x40` grid because this implementation of the algorithm is *really, really slow*, and it takes forever if you run it on e.g. a `100x100` grid.
 This speed issue is also the reason that these snippets use `4` as their default number of iterations --- in real life, I find that a value around `12` makes for smoother caves.

-I've written  an alternate version of this code that's much faster, and that's what powers the bigger caves in this article.
-I learned a lot about ClojureScript performance in the process, and will write a future post where we start with this article's version of the code and arrive at the optimized implementation.
+In a future article, we'll revisit this code and figure out how to make it much faster, and we'll learn a little bit about ClojureScript in the process.

 ## Wrapping up ##

 I learned about today's algorithm from [Kyzrati's post on the topic](http://www.gridsagegames.com/blog/2014/06/mapgen-cellular-automata/).
-His implementation has an additional step: before running the birth/survival/death rules on all cells at once, he starts by running them on **random, individual cells** a bunch of times.
+His implementation is a bit different from ours --- he starts by running these birth/survival/death rules on **random, individual cells** a bunch of times, rather than applying them to all cells on the grid at the same time.
+He then performs several smoothing passes, in which he applies cellular automata rules to the entire grid at once like we've been doing, in order to remove straggling single-cell pillars and cavelets.

-I have an implementation that does this as well, and I *think* I like the results it gives, but I've been playing with it for a couple of weeks and frankly I still have no idea what actual effect it has.
+I have an implementation that tries to mimic his, and I *think* I like the results it gives, but I've been playing with it for a couple of weeks and frankly I still have no idea what actual effect this run-on-individual-cells-many-times approach has.
 It does *something*, and it doesn't seem to make the levels worse, so I'm keeping it for now.
 Give it a shot yourself using [my visualization tool]({{site.baseurl}}/cellular-automata-tool.html).

 ## Future work ##

 There's a lot left to do before these levels are super fun and playable:

 * If we generate one of these caves, place the player at one end, and put his goal at the other end, he'll have to do a ton of backtracking along the way in his search for the exit, and that isn't very fun.
 [Kyzrati's solution](http://www.gridsagegames.com/blog/2014/06/mapgen-cellular-automata/) is to tweak the boundaries of the input grid so that the algorithm generates longer, narrower caves that require less backtracking.
-* The algorithm often generates small "island" caves that are completely disconnected from the main cave; I need to write a post-processing step that detects them and fills them in.
+* The algorithm often generates small "island" caves that are completely disconnected from the main cave; I need to write a post-processing step that [detects them](https://en.wikipedia.org/wiki/Flood_fill) and fills them in.

 This seems like a good stopping point for now, though.
 We've written some code that generates neato caves!
 We'll make it better in future posts.